12 December 2024

 The next vintage, CLO 2.0, began in 2010 and changed in response to the financial crisis by strengthening credit support and shortening the period in which loan interest and proceeds could be reinvested into additional loans.

 The current vintage, CLO 3.0, began in 2014 and aimed to further reduce risk by eliminating high yield bonds and adhering to the Volcker Rule and other new regulations.
-In 2020, the Volcker Rule was further amended, and high yield bonds are now allowed back into CLOs.
+In 2020, the Volcker Rule was further amended, and high yield bonds were allowed back into CLOs.
 Currently, few CLOs allow for investments into high yield, and those that do generally limit the exposure to 5%-10%.
 To compensate for the exposure to high yield, these CLOs have increased levels of subordination aimed to better protect debt tranches.

 CLOs Get Better With Age